vishalmighty/DATA-ENGINEERING/kafka/basics.md

 # Kafka
 ## What is kafka
-This is a messaging queue
+This is a messaging queue(Distributed streaming platform)

 ### Usage
 Transfer data from one application/micro-service to another